sspanak/tt9/docs/user-manual.md

 **Long explanation.** The reason for this problem is Android is primarily designed for touchscreen devices.
 Hence, it expects you to touch the text/number field to show the keyboard.
 It is possible to make TT9 appear without this confirmation, but then, in some cases, Android will forget to hide it when it must.
 For example, it may remain visible after you have dialed a phone number or after you have submitted text in a search field.

-For these reasons, in order to stick with the expected Android standards, the control is in your hands.
+For these reasons, to stick with the expected Android standards, the control is in your hands.
 Just press a key to "touch" the screen and keep typing.

 #### On the Qin F21 Pro, holding 2-key or 8-key turns up or down the volume instead of typing a number
 To mitigate this problem, go to Settings → Appearance, and enable "Status Icon".
 TT9 should detect Qin F21 and enable the settings automatically, but in case auto-detection fails, or you have disabled the icon for some reason, you need to have it enabled, for all keys to work properly.